snpsuen/XDP_Stateful_Load_Balancer/README.md

 * A forward table to send the traffic of a TCP connection toward a chosen backend server via DNAT.
 * A return table to bring the traffic of a TCP connection back to the requesting client via SNAT.
 ## Build the load balancer
+The simple load balancer will be hardcoded to dispatch requests randomly to two backend servers at known IP and MAC addresses.
 1. Pull an eBPF/XDP ready docker to run a container as the platform of the load balancer.
 ```
 docker run -d --privileged --name simplelb -h simplelb snpsuen/ebpfxdp:v05